-The fifth most popular day out in Kent on Day Out With The Kids in 2018 was another awesome animal attraction - Wingham Wildlife Park.
+The fifth most popular day out in Kent is another awesome animal attraction - Wingham Wildlife Park.
 You, guys, just love animals, don’t you?

 Interestingly, even though it now boasts a wide selection of creatures including big cats, penguins, crocodiles, lemurs and monkeys, Wingham Wildlife Park started off as a bird park.
 Who new in 1986 ,when the park first opened doors, that today it would have its own Dinosaur Zoo, featuring 20 different live-sized dinosaurs?!